So, you speak French ?

 Acting like a clown translates in to “faire l’andouille”, ie being a sausage.
 It is slightly unkind so, if it were a child doing the clowning you’d say that he “fait l’andouillette”, in other words he is being a little sausage.
 And all normal people know that a little sausage is better than a big one.

 I have had a bad back all week so it was with great pleasure that I announced to my cleaning lady that I was “pas dans mon assiette” (not in my plate).
 I could eat a horse becomes “j’ai un faim de loup”- I have the hunger of a wolf.
-And still on the subject of food if you want to say that we are not out of the woods yet, you’d say “nous ne sommes pas sortis de l’auberge” which, in view of the French fascination with all things edible, shouldn’t be a problem.
+And still on the subject of food if you want to say that we are not out of the woods yet, you’d say “nous ne sommes pas sortis de l’auberge” (we haven’t left the inn) which, in view of the French fascination with all things edible, shouldn’t be a problem.

 “Avoir la banane” is to feel happy.
 If you hold a banana the right way up does indeed look like a smile; on the other hand the other way up makes it a grumpy face.
 The best, for me, is “les carrottes sont cuites” and also “c’est la fin des haricots”, respectively the carrots are cooked and there are no more beans, which makes it abundantly clear that there is no more to be done.
 If you have fainted, however (“tomber dans les pommes”) you have fallen in to the apples … which you can, all being well, then proceed to eat.